atakanozceviz/pong/README.md

 # Pong

-Pong is a cli application that can run user defined commands in many user defined paths.
+Pong is a cli application that can run user-defined commands in many user-defined locations.
 Pong can run commands in parallel if you wish.

 ## Install